 First dates can and should be exciting – but, naturally, they can also be a source of anxiety.
-These feelings often come from worries about getting tongue-tied, not knowing what to talk about, or having to fill awkward silences.
+We might be worried about getting tongue-tied, not knowing what to talk about, or having to fill awkward silences.

-That said, it’s always worth having a few tricks up your sleeve to help you strike up an easy but meaningful discussion with whoever you’re meeting.
+That said, it’s always worth having a few tricks up your sleeve to help you strike up an easy but meaningful discussion.

 To help, we’ve pulled together a list of eight things to talk about on a first date.